YangGaoUQ/DCRNet/README.md

 # DCRNet: Accelerating Quantitative Susceptibility Mapping using Compressed Sensing and Deep Neural Network

-* This repository is for a deep complex residual network (DCRNet) to recover both MR magnitude and quantitative phase images from the CS undersample k-space data, enabling the acceleration of QSM acquisitions, which is introduced in the following paper: xxxx.
+* This repository is for a deep complex residual network (DCRNet) to recover both MR magnitude and quantitative phase images from the CS undersample k-space data, enabling the acceleration of QSM acquisitions, which is introduced in the following paper: https://arxiv.org/abs/2103.09375

 - This code was built and tested on Centos 7.8 with Nvdia Tesla V100 and windows 10/ubuntu 19.10 with GTX 1060.